What to do in Reunion Island?

 8. The Hermitage Beach

-The region of Saint Gilles les Bains is home to many of the most beautiful beaches on the island of Reunion, and the Hermitage beach (also written Hermitage) is one of them.
+The region of Saint Gilles les Bains is home to many of the most beautiful beaches in Reunion Island, and the Hermitage beach (also written Hermitage) is one of them.

 It is a long and pretty beach bordered by filao trees, with white sand and translucent waters.
 A postcard decor that will appeal to fans of swimming, sunbathing and idleness.